Cardinia Creek

 The Cardinia Creek is a freshwater stream southeast of Melbourne, Victoria, Australia, that flows from the Cardinia Reservoir in the Dandenong Ranges into the Western Port Bay between Tooradin and Koo Wee Rup.
 The creek forms majority of the boundary between the local government areas of the City of Casey and the Shire of Cardinia.
-It runs through the town of Beaconsfield and is home to much native flora and fauna.
+The creek flows generally south-south-east, through the town of Beaconsfield.

+Native flora and fauna, including platypus, can be found in the creek.
+Invasive species, including deer, are also found in the reserves adjacent to the creek.

+Various reserves are located adjacent to the creek, and, during 2022, the Victorian Government proposed the creation of the 600 ha Cardinia Creek Regional Parklands.